Individual Home, School and Community-Based Consultation*

 Setting-based consultation may be coordinated as part of Pre-ETS or VR provider services.
 Similarly, it may be determined to be most appropriate as part of a contract. via self-pay, or with potential access to scholarship funds depending on the payee and initial request.
 Travel greater than 75 miles from the HANDS Center and/or reports are not included as part of the onsite hours and are included separately as desired or needed.
 Coordination and confirmation of applicable service and funding avenues will be reviewed upon referral or inquiry.

-Setting-based consultations can occur in a home, work, school, or community-based setting with consultation goals and needs driving the best format given the needs and goals.
 Web-based consultation, occurring via zoom or other accessible technology platforms, helps provide just in time support that is not limited by locale.
 Consultation among families or caregivers, providers, teams, or businesses can serve as an initial or ongoing step across a range of areas with potential topics as follows:

 - Review, evaluation and assessment of practices and routines